waejay/machine-learning/README.md

 I find that actually **doing** things helps me learn more than first **studying and learning** it, so I'm using resources such as Pluralsight's videos to allow me to hands-on deal with elementary machine learning problems.

+Later on, I want to then learn the algorithms to give myself a better understanding of how they work